 it go.
 I often feel that I called my cancer up.. dialed the number and answered the phone….saying to myself,

 my grandmother, my mother, my father all had cancer.. when is it my turn?
 Maybe this fear and ability to let it go will

 help me conquer this demon and stop me from waiting for the other shoe to drop.
 Maybe this is normal?
 What do you think?
 Love

 Wednesday, February 9, 2011

-is the goal of any survivor.
-I can’t help but feel though that every passing illnessor ache or
+course is the goal of any survivor.
+I can’t help but feel though that every passing illnessor ache or pain could mean

 10:27 am est

 my cancer come back?
 Was this it?
 I wandered in thought and danced to uncertainty, playing the music of bad scenariosin my mind, a tango of sorts.
 I began to say my goodbyes to